pixeljetstream/luajit_gfx_sandbox/README.md

 Similar frameworks can be found here:

 * https://github.com/malkia/ufo
-* http://www.luapower.com (most binaries and lua module are taken from here)
+* http://www.luapower.com (most binaries and lua modules are taken from here)

 This repository was once called luxinia2, however it never turned into the sucessor of [luxinia1](https://github.com/pixeljetstream/luxinia1) but really is meant as basic sandbox for directed tests.